Skip to main content

 Hormones are deeply intertwined with metabolic regulation.
 Insulin, for example, is a pancreatic hormone that helps glucose enter cells for energy or storage.
 When cells become less responsive to insulin, a condition known as insulin resistance, blood glucose levels can rise, prompting the pancreas to produce even more insulin.
 This cycle can contribute to fat accumulation, particularly around the abdomen.

-Other hormones, including thyroid hormones and growth hormone, also play significant roles in and body composition.
+Other hormones, including thyroid hormones and growth hormone, also play significant roles in metabolic rate and body composition.
 A balanced hormonal environment is therefore a prerequisite for optimal metabolic health.
 Addressing hormonal imbalances can create a more favorable internal environment for metabolic recalibration.

 • Glucose Metabolism ∞ How the body processes sugars for energy.